atlassian/data-center-helm-charts/docs/docs/troubleshooting/TROUBLESHOOTING.md

 For installation troubleshooting, you will need to access the Kubernetes cluster and have enough permissions to follow the commands below.

-We highly recommend that you read through the Kubernetes official documentation describing [monitoring, logging and debugging](https://kubernetes.io/docs/tasks/debug-application-cluster/).
+We highly recommend that you read through the Kubernetes official documentation describing [monitoring, logging and debugging](https://kubernetes.io/docs/tasks/debug-application-cluster/){.external}.
-For great starting tips read the [Application Introspection and Debugging section](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-application-introspection/).
+For great starting tips read the [Application Introspection and Debugging section](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-application-introspection/){.external}.

+!!!note "Value placeholders"
->Note: some commands include `RELEASE_NAME` and `NAMESPACE`.
+    Some commands include `RELEASE_NAME` and `NAMESPACE`.
 Replace them with the Helm release name and namespace specified when running `helm install`.

 ## My service is not accessible